 That's also where he met the woman he would marry.

 "My wife was the first woman to retire from the State Police.
 She wasn't the first to be hired, but she was the first to complete her career and retire as a trooper," Beck said.
 "When I first started, there were no women troopers.
 I don't know if my wife and I were the first troopers to ever get married, but we might be."

 His wife, Kathy, serves in the Hockessin Fire Company Auxiliary, so they work together at fire company events like the monthly breakfast fundraiser at Memorial Hall.

-Page 2 of 2 - After countless hours as a volunteer in the fire company – including multiple terms as company president – Beck still serves on the fire company's duty crew every 10th day, working a 12-hour shift.
+After countless hours as a volunteer in the fire company – including multiple terms as company president – Beck still serves on the fire company's duty crew every 10th day, working a 12-hour shift.

 What's the biggest change he's seen while serving in the fire company?

 "The volume of traffic," he said.
 "Years ago, when we had a call in the middle of the night, we'd be the only ones on the road.
 Now it's a lot more difficult to get through all the traffic to respond to a call, no matter what time of day it is."

 Beck said the number of calls is a lot higher, and the company now has a mix of some volunteers, some paid firefighters, and paid emergency medical technicians (EMTs).

 Along with the increased staffing, there are so many more procedural issues to worry about, he said, such as liability issues – worrying about someone making a mistake that's going to result in a lawsuit.